Waiting for engine...

 Authentication to your web service

-A custom connector for a particular web service need some mechanism to authenticate http requests.
+A custom connector for a particular web service needs some mechanism to authenticate HTTP requests.
 There are many standard authentication schemes that are handled for you with the REST framework.
 The Rest Client Connector’s connection tab talks about them in detail.
 The REST framework handles authentication selection in a very specific way that assumes standard fields are being used in the connector-descriptor.xml file, but you can override this functionality.
 Typically a web service allows a subset authentication schemes, and so developing a REST connector that supports those is imperative.
 If the target web service allows for authentication with one of the standard provided schemes, then it may be simple enough to configure the connector-descriptor.xml file to include the appropriate authentication schemes.

-Let’s assume that the service allows for O Auth 2.0 with Client Credentials grant type and basic user authentication.
-Your descriptor file in this case looks like:
+Let's assume that the service allows for OAuth 2.0 with Client Credentials grant type and basic user authentication.
+Your descriptor file, in this case, looks like:

 Sample connector-descriptor.xml file